J-Soriano/odin-recipes/README.md

-A simple webpage about food recipes.
+A simple webpage about good sandwich recipes.